 Now, I much prefer buying beautiful ethical pieces of clothing that I plan to wear for a few years, which also has a timeless look and feel about it.
-Fast fashion is such a massive industry and is carefully orchestrated to last you a season and then you move onto the next thing.
+Fast fashion is such a massive industry and is carefully orchestrated to last you a season, and then you move onto the next thing.
 That’s why the clothes are of poor quality as it’s not made to last.

 Donate but don’t spend to give

-This is when you decide to give some clothes away that you either no longer wear, have never worn or should really be repurposed for things like a floor rug (we use old t-shirts to clean the floor with and use them as wiping cloths).
+This is when you decide to give some clothes away that you either no longer wear, have never worn or should be repurposed for things like a floor rug (we use old t-shirts to clean the floor with and use them as wiping cloths).

-How to beat guilt free consumerism
+How to beat guilt-free consumerism

 Go through what you have left and take mental note of what’s there.
-If you have a pair of jeans that you like (aren’t in love with) and you’ve never worn them because you don’t have a matching top, ask yourself, will I even get something to wear with it or am I better passing it on?”
+If you have a pair of jeans that you like (aren’t in love with) and you’ve never worn them because you don’t have a matching top, ask yourself, “will I even get something to wear with it or am I better passing it on?”

-I’d take one good quality top over 10 cheap tops any day of the week!
+I’d take one good quality top over ten cheap tops any day of the week!
 Start changing your habits by asking the right questions and be a conscientious consumer.
 That is what will make you feel good about yourself above all else when it comes to consumerism.
 Give it a go!

-What choices do you make that make you feel like a guilt free consumer?
+What choices do you make that make you feel like a guilt-free consumer?